-While there are many fanciful tales in apocryphal writings about the childhood of Jesus, this is the only inspired account from that period and Luke must have considered it important for inclusion in his Gospel.
+While there are many fanciful tales in writing outside of the Bible called the apocryphal writings about the childhood of Jesus, this is the only inspired account from that period and Luke must have considered it important for inclusion in his Gospel.
 Matthew records the incident of the Magi and the attempt of Herod to kill the baby Jesus, and the flight to Egypt, this being the only other incident from the growing up years of Jesus.